samestrin/llm-tools/README.md

 This repository contains two powerful CLI tools written in Go:

-- **llm-support**: Multi-purpose CLI for file operations, search, and LLM integration
+- **llm-support**: 32+ commands for file operations, search, code analysis, and LLM integration
 - **llm-clarification**: Clarification tracking and management for software projects

 Both tools are designed to be 10-20x faster than their Python predecessors, with single-binary distribution and native concurrency.